Sebastian Kurz: State Secretary

 Kurz opined that a healthy and open relation between the government and religious communities was pivotal for social integration.
 During his first months as state secretary for integration, Kurz suggested several policy changes, including a second obligatory preschool year for students with poor language skills.
 In 2011, the Foreign Ministry, the Austrian Integration Fund and the Education Ministry launched the joint venture Zusammen:Österreich (Together:Austria), which aimed at familiarizing immigrants with Austrian culture and traditions, and sought to convey Western tenets, such as religious freedom and democracy.
-Zusammen:Österreich deployed so-called "integration ambassadors" to public schools, which were responsible for furthering immigrant children's "identification with Austria" through dialog.
+Zusammen:Österreich deployed integration ambassadors to public schools, who were responsible for furthering immigrant children's "identification with Austria" through dialog.

 During his term as state secretary, Kurz received an annual budget totaling €15 million as of 2011.
 The budget was raised to €100 million by 2017.
 The surge was primarily the result of a large-scale expansion of German language classes by the government.